 Major in Biology - Ecology, Evolution and Conservation Concentration

 Completion of this concentration provides background for advanced studies in botany, zoology, conservation biology or ecology, and/or career opportunities in environmental education, in government environmental regulatory agencies and in the private sector.
 Students completing this concentration are encouraged to take both BIOL 205 and BIOL 207.
-Those students taking BIOL 208 are required to complete an additional elective.
 Students in this concentration are strongly encouraged to participate in a research experience or as an intern (e.g., BIOL 491, BIOL 493 or BIOL 499).
 They should consult with their advisers regarding these opportunities.

 Specific requirements for the Ecology, Evolution and Conservation concentration are listed under Requirements and outlined in the suggested Four-Year Plan of Study.
 A complete list of Biology courses that do not count towards the Biology major may be found on the Resources for Students web page.